 Banana oat chia muffins are the ultimate healthy vegan muffin!
 They’re packed with fiber from whole grains and healthful fatty acids from chia seeds.
 They’re also easy to make, freeze, and enjoy at home or on-the-go for a wholesome snack.

 Banana oat chia muffins: could any baking recipe sound more wholesome from the get go?

 In spite of all the fiber-rich ingredients, these muffins aren’t dense or bland.
 They’re light, crumbly, and just the right amount of sweet.

-The muffins feature whole wheat flour and rolled oats, as well as freshly mashed banana and chia seeds, so they’ve got a reasonable amount of fiber and protein.
-Like most muffins, they’d be pretty light for breakfast, but not if you pair them with some fruit or spread them with almond butter, and certainly not if you have two.
+The muffins feature white whole wheat flour, rolled oats, freshly mashed banana and chia seeds.
+As a result, they’ve got a little protein and a fair amount of fiber.
+Like most muffins, they’d be pretty light for breakfast, but not if you pair them with some fruit or spread them with almond butter.
+And certainly not if you have two.